prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Zcash mining pools can be found all over the internet with a simple google search.
 Among these, [Flypool](https://zcash.flypool.org/) is one to consider.

+If you are looking to mine Zcash, it would be a wise choice to join a mining pool, as most people don't have a warehouse full of mining super computers in their backyard.